 The matured platform changed the math.
 Integration timelines compressed from twelve-plus months to under six.

-Because the architecture had absorbed enough iterations to handle new entities without structural modification.
+Because the architecture had absorbed enough iterations to handle new iterations without structural modification.
 Efficiency is engineered.

 Identity Debt Is Not Technical Debt